bmckenzie93/natours/README.md

   [4:53pm]
   Finished watching the next section about styling and positioning the text in the header.
 I usualy use flexbox to position things in the center, but here I learned more in depth about how to use position absolute and transform to center things.
 Good to know.

+  [5:20pm]
+  I styled the header text content.
+I used rem units instead of pixels like the video shows because I like my fonts to be responsive.
+I'm sure hell suggest the same later in the course anyways.
 }